USS Haddo (SSN-604)

 USS Haddo (SSN-604), a Permit-class submarine, was the second ship of the United States Navy to be named for the haddo, a pink salmon fish prevalent on the Pacific coast of the United States and Canada.

 The contract to build her was awarded to New York Shipbuilding Corporation in Camden, New Jersey on 3 March 1959 and her keel was laid down on 9 September 1960.
-She was launched on 18 August 1962 sponsored by Mrs. Henry M. Jackson, and commissioned on 16 December 1964, with Commander John G. Williams, Jr. in command.
+She was launched on 18 August 1962 sponsored by Mrs. Henry M. Jackson, and commissioned on 16 December 1964 at 1125 am EST, with Commander John G. Williams, Jr. in command.

-After shakedown out of New London, Connecticut, in January 1965, Haddo arrived at her home port, Charleston, South Carolina, on 8 February and joined SubRon 4.
+After shakedown out of New London, Connecticut, in January 1965, Haddo arrived at her home port, Charleston, South Carolina, on 8 February and joined Submarine Squadron 4.
 She operated off the Atlantic coast and in the Caribbean Sea until departing Charleston on 7 July for the Mediterranean Sea.
 She participated in numerous exercises with ships of the Sixth Fleet and NATO countries before returning home 7 November.
 Haddo has continued this pattern of service, alternating operations out of home port in the Atlantic with Sixth Fleet deployments, through 1967.

+On May 17, 1969 Haddo launched a UUM-44 SUBROC for viewing by President Richard Nixon's Armed Forces Day visit to the USS Saratoga (CV-60).

 During the summer of 1965 Haddo became the first ship of her class to be deployed to the Mediterranean Sea with the U.S. Sixth Fleet.
 For operations during a period in 1966, Haddo was awarded the Navy Unit Commendation and was awarded the Meritorious Unit Commendation for operations conducted during a period in 1967.
 As a result of the outstanding teamwork and many long hours of training and operations during fiscal years 1968 and 1969, Haddo was awarded the Battle Efficiency "E" for Excellence.
 Haddo received an eighteen-month "subsafe" overhaul at Charleston Naval Shipyard from August 1969 to April 1970.
-Following overhaul, Haddos home port changed to New London, Connecticut, where she became a member of Submarine Squadron TEN.
+Following overhaul, Haddos home port changed to New London, Connecticut, where she became a member of Submarine Squadron 10.
 Haddo operated out of New London from 1971 to 1973.
 In the spring of 1972, Haddo completed the first six-month Mediterranean deployment for an SSN.
 In the fall of 1972, she again deployed to the Med, returning just prior to Christmas.